craigjmcgowan/FluForecast/README.md

 ### Current forecasts

-Forecasts are based on data from MMWR week 48, which encompasses Nov 24, 2019 to Nov 30, 2019.
+Forecasts are based on data from MMWR week 49, which encompasses Dec 01, 2019 to Dec 07, 2019.
 For interactive forecasts, please visit the [CDC](http://predict.cdc.gov) or [FluSight Network](http://flusightnetwork.io/) pages.
 The plots below illustrate the forecasts for weighted percentage of outpatient visits due to